Carbenes Take On A New Dimension

-Imidazolium-based N-heterocyclic carbenes (NHCs) are a versatile set of catalyst molecules.
-Chemists use them as ligands in transition-metal catalysts, and they use them alone as metal-free organocatalysts.
-They would also like enantioselective versions of these compounds to prepare chiral molecules, but so far only a few successful versions have been reported.
+Imidazolium-based N-heterocyclic carbenes (NHCs) are versatile molecules, used as ligands in transition-metal catalysts and as metal-free organocatalysts.
+However, only a few successful chiral versions have been reported.

-“This new molecule represents a creative translation of the notion of planar chirality to the bond-forming business end of the NHC ligand-catalyst scaffold,” says Scott J. Miller of Yale University, whose group develops catalytic methods for synthesizing stereochemically complex molecules.
+“This new molecule represents a creative translation of the notion of planar chirality to the bond-forming business end of the NHC ligand-catalyst scaffold,” says Scott J. Miller of Yale University, whose group develops catalytic methods.
 “In doing so, the researchers have provided new dials to turn for optimizing catalysts.
 It is very thought-provoking and stimulating work.”

 With the ferrocene-based chiral NHC in hand, Scheidt and coworkers carried out a series of reactions.
 In one example, the team used the new NHC as an enantioselective organocatalyst for aryl homoenolate additions to aryl α-ketoesters.
-In another example, they paired the NHC with nickel for reductive coupling of phenylpropyne with aldehydes to form allylic alcohols in high regioselectivity and enantiomeric excess—among the best ever reported for this reaction, Scheidt notes.
-The researchers further used the new NHC to prepare and study copper and rhodium complexes.
+In another example, they paired the NHC with nickel for reductive coupling of phenylpropyne with aldehydes to form allylic alcohols in high regioselectivity and enantiomeric excess.

 Join the conversation